-Influenza virus contains on its surface many molecules of hemagglutinin (HA), a protein that binds specifically to sialic acidcontaining receptors, such as those found on the plasma membrane of red blood cells (RBCs).
+Influenza virus contains on its surface many molecules of hemagglutinin (HA).
+HA is a protein that binds specifically to sialic acid-containing receptors such as those found on the plasma membrane of red blood cells (RBCs).
 When RBCs are mixed with influenza virus in the appropriate ratio, the virus bridges the RBCs and changes their normal settling pattern.
 This is called hemagglutination.
 The traditional method for identifying influenza field isolates takes advantage of this property.
 Specific attachment of antibody to antigenic sites on the HA molecule interferes with the binding between the viral HA protein and the receptors on the RBC membrane.
 This effect inhibits hemagglutination and is the basis for the hemagglutination inhibition (HAI) test.

 The HAI test was developed by Hirst (1941) and later modified by Salk (1944).
-In general the HAI test is performed by mixing the standardized viral antigen with serial dilutions of serum, adding RBC suspension to determine specific binding of antibody to the HA molecule.
+The HAI test is performed by mixing the standardized viral antigen with serial dilutions of serum and then adding the RBC suspension to determine specific binding of antibody to the HA molecule.
 Today, the test is commonly performed using microtiter plates.